Alberta Condominium Property Act 101

 4. Meetings, Meetings, Meetings

-When it comes to the specifics around meetings, there are many rules and regulations that the Act lays out.
+When it comes to the specifics around meetings, there are many rules and regulations that the Alberta Condominium Property Act lays out.
 The big ones to keep in mind, though?
 We’ve got you covered for those.

 The first thing to know is that the Condo Act accounts for three meetings: annual general meetings, special general meetings, and condo board meetings.
 We’ll leave condo board meetings for now, given how deep we went into condo board responsibilities in the previous section, so let’s chat about general meetings.

 Any general meeting must see owners given at least 14 days’ notice before the event.
-An annual general meeting must take place twice per year.
+An annual general meeting must take place twice per year, as stipulated in Alberta Condominium Property Act.
 Special general meetings can be requested by owners representing at least 15% of the community’s unit factors.
 That’s how voting is conducted, via unit factors, as opposed to each unit or owner having an equally weighted vote.

 Owners typically come together to vote on board member appointments, bylaw revisions, changes to the common property, or any other matter permitted under bylaws, regulations, and the Condo Act itself.
 Make sure you’re squared up with your condo corporation, though – any owner owing monies more than 30 days in arrears may lose their voting rights, so be sure you’re keeping up on those payments!